-HUD expects PHAs to adopt local policies and procedures that are consistent with mandatory policies in areas where HUD gives the PHA discretion.
+HUD expects PHAs to develop policies and procedures that are consistent with mandatory policies and to make clear the optional policies the PHA has adopted.
 The PHA's administrative plan is the foundation of those policies and procedures.
-HUD's directions require PHAs to make policy choices that provide sufficient guidance to staff and ensure consistency to program applicants and participants.
+HUD's directions require PHAs to make policy choices that provide guidance to staff and consistency to program applicants and participants.

-Creating policies based upon HUD guidance is not mandatory, but provides a PHA with a "safe harbor."
+Following HUD guidance, even though it is not mandatory, provides a PHA with a "safe harbor."
 HUD has already determined that the recommendations and suggestions it makes are consistent with mandatory policies.
 If a PHA adopts an alternative strategy, it must make its own determination that the alternative approach is consistent with legislation, regulations, and other mandatory requirements.
 There may be very good reasons for adopting a policy or procedure that is different than HUD's safe harbor, but PHAs should carefully think through those decisions.